ARM-software/psa-api/design/rfc-01-fwu-suit/rfc-01.rst

    * Verify the applicability of the update.
    * Perform the Staging Procedure by processing the suit-resolve-dependencies and suit-payload-fetch command sequences.

 *  8: If a payload is required that is detached from the Envelope, the call to ``psa_fwu_process()`` returns with a new status code, ``PSA_FWU_PAYLOAD_REQUIRED``.
-The call to ``psa_fwu_process()`` includes an output parameter, which the service uses to provide the details of the payload to be transferred, including a component identifier for the payload (for use with ``psa_fwu_start()`` etc), and a URI for the payload.
+The call to ``psa_fwu_process()`` includes two output parameters, which provides a component identifier for the payload, and the size of the payload URI.

-   *The manifest might also have information about the size and digest of the payload to be fetched.
-These could be optionally be provided with the payload URI: are there benefits in using this information to eliminate or detect incorrect or malicious transfers prior to transfer to the Update service?*

-   When there is no payload to transfer, the sequence continues at step 21.
+   When there is no payload to transfer, the sequence continues at step 23.

+*  9: To retrieve all of the payload parameters, the Update client calls ``psa_fwu_payload()`` for the returned payload identifier, providing a URI buffer that is large enough for the URI length returned by ``psa_fwu_process()``.

+*  10: The payload URI is returned, and, optionally, the payload size and digest as well.

-*  9: The Update client must now fetch the payload, using the URI to locate it, and transfer it to the Update service using the standard ``psa_fwu_start()``, ``psa_fwu_write()`` and ``psa_fwu_finish()`` calls, providing the component identifier returned in the payload information.
+*  11-20: The Update client must now fetch the payload, using the URI to locate it, and transfer it to the Update service using the standard ``psa_fwu_start()``, ``psa_fwu_write()`` and ``psa_fwu_finish()`` calls, providing the component identifier returned in the payload information.

+    The Update client can use the optional payload size and digest parameters to ensure that the correct image is downloaded.

-*  19: When ``psa_fwu_finish()`` returns successfully, the payload component status can no longer be queried by the Update client.
+*  21: When ``psa_fwu_finish()`` returns successfully, the payload component status can no longer be queried by the Update client.

-*  20: As the Update client is in the middle of processing an envelope component, it calls ``psa_fwu_process()`` once more.
+*  22: As the Update client is in the middle of processing an envelope component, it calls ``psa_fwu_process()`` once more.
 The Update service resumes the SUIT manifest processing from where it halted when fetching the payload.
 If another payload is required, then ``PSA_FWU_PAYLOAD_REQUIRED`` is returned from the call to ``psa_fwu_process()``, and processing continues from step 8 above.

-*  21: When the Update service completes the processing this phase of the SUIT manifest commands, the Envelope component is moved to the CANDIDATE state, and the last call to ``psa_fwu_process()`` returns ``PSA_SUCCESS``.
+*  23: When the Update service completes the processing this phase of the SUIT manifest commands, the Envelope component is moved to the CANDIDATE state, and the last call to ``psa_fwu_process()`` returns ``PSA_SUCCESS``.

-*  22: To proceed with the installation, the Update client now calls ``psa_fwu_install()``.
+*  24: To proceed with the installation, the Update client now calls ``psa_fwu_install()``.

-*  23: The flow in Figure 3 shows a system which requires a reboot to continue with the installation.
+*  25: The flow in Figure 3 shows a system which requires a reboot to continue with the installation.
 The SUIT Installation and Invocation Procedures will be performed after the reboot.

     In systems where the installation of the envelope component is achieved without a restart, the Installation Procedure will be performed following the call to ``psa_fwu_install()``, and complete the installation.
 See `Fetching during install (without reboot)`_ below.

-*  25: Following reboot, the bootloader determines that there is an update to install, and proceeds with the installation and invocation SUIT processes.
+*  26-28: Following reboot, the bootloader determines that there is an update to install, and proceeds with the installation and invocation SUIT processes.

 Fetching during install (without reboot)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~